Structural Causal Models Reveal Confounder Bias in Linear Program Modelling: Introduction

 \section{Introduction}

-Adversarial attacks have gained a lot of traction in recent years \citep{brendel2017decision,ilyas2018black,guo2019simple} as there has been a lot of focus on safety and robustness of machine learning (ML) systems.
-An interesting observation, though, is that deep neural networks or rather over-parameterized models are the center of attention for most of such adversarial attacks \citep{zugner2018adversarial,akhtar2018threat,chen2018shapeshifter}.
-We argue that this view is too narrow---the phenomenon around adverarials is more general in nature and actually depends on the problem setup.
-We conjecture that any differentiable perturbed optimizer (DPO) is prone to a new notion of attack similar to classical adversarials.
-DPOs are a well studied, pragmatic approach to differentiability of mathematical program (MP) solver by means of perturbation \citep{papandreou2011perturb, berthet2020learning, gumbel1954statistical, bach2011learning}.
+Adversarial attacks have gained a lot of traction in recent years \citep{brendel2017decision,guo2019simple} as there has been a lot of focus on safety and robustness of machine learning (ML) systems.
+An interesting observation, though, is that deep neural networks or rather over-parameterized models are the center of attention for most of such adversarial attacks \citep{zugner2018adversarial,chen2018shapeshifter}.
+We argue that this view is incomplete or even too narrow in the sense that the phenomenon around adversarials is more general \emph{in nature} and actually depends on the problem setup.
+We conjecture that any differentiable perturbed optimizer (DPO) is prone to this new notion of attack similar to classical adversarials that we discuss in this paper.
+DPOs are a well studied, pragmatic approach to differentiability of general mathematical program (MP) solver by means of perturbation, consider \citep{papandreou2011perturb, berthet2020learning, gumbel1954statistical, bach2011learning} for reference.
 If our conjecture were to be true, then our new view on adversarial attacks would stand as a very general problem beyond learning to classify.
-There has been previous works where MPs such as Linear Programs (LP) and Mixed Integer Programs (MIP) \citep{wu2020stronger,tjeng2017evaluating} have been used to compute adversarial attacks but not where such optimization modules (LP, MIP) themselves have been confronted with the attacks.
+While this might turn out to be more of a scientifically/mathematically valuable insight rather than practical implication, as we prove in this paper, there are examples that we can construct which are clearly of high relevance.
+As we will see, `classical' classification adversarial examples might still pose a higher significance in terms of research in deep learning as they pose a threat to trust and explainability, however, attacks on LPs certainly hold major significance as well if we consider that many real world applications of high relevance, such as energy systems or online navigation services, depend on them.
+There has been previous works where MPs such as LPs but also Mixed Integer Programs (MIP) \citep{wu2020stronger,tjeng2017evaluating} have been used to compute adversarial attacks but not where such optimization modules (LP, MIP) themselves have been confronted with the attacks.
 In fact, and also due to the recent interest in tightly integrating MPs and deep learning \citep{amos2017optnet, paulus2021comboptnet}, this extension of adversarial attacks beyond deep networks already significantly advances our understanding of adversarial attacks i.e., it is not just expressiveness that leads to uninterpretable solutions with counter-intuitive properties.
+These two key arguments serve as motivation to why studying adversarials in LPs (and more broadly MPs) is important beyond pure scientific inquiry.